-How does the school/district ensure the maintenance and repair of the building and facilities?
+- How does the school/district ensure the maintenance and repair of the building and facilities? - How often does the school/district schedule regular maintenance and repair of the building and facilities? - What provisions does the school/district make to address projected enrollment changes and staffing needs in relation to the building and facilities? - Is there a district technology plan to provide sufficient technology for the needs of students and staff in the short and long term? - Is there a comprehensive capital improvement plan to ensure the maintenance of buildings and grounds and future needs for infrastructure improvements if necessary? - In what other ways does the school align to this Principle?

-How often does the school/district schedule regular maintenance and repair of the building and facilities?
+maintenance and repair plans for the school/district

-What provisions does the school/district make to address projected enrollment changes and staffing needs in relation to the building and facilities?
+capital improvement plan(s)

-Is there a district technology plan to provide sufficient technology for the needs of students and staff in the short and long term?
+district technology plan

-Is there a comprehensive capital improvement plan to ensure the maintenance of buildings and grounds and future needs for infrastructure improvements if necessary?
+enrollment projections

-maintenance and repair plans for the school/district maintenance and repair plans for the school/district capital improvement plan(s) district technology plan enrollment projections data to support any written plans or any future considerations for inclusion into capital, short- or long-term plans other examples/evidence that demonstrate the school's alignment to this Principle
+data to support any written plans or any future considerations for inclusion into capital, short- or long-term plans